jcchikikomori/php7-starter/README.md

 # MyPHP
-### A PHP Naked Mini Framework
+### A naked PHP micro framework
-Currently using pure and naked PHP7 code
+Currently using PHP 7

-Good for prototyping your app and can do "Hello World", of course
+Good for prototyping your app also for "Hello World"

 This is also my prototype template to easily test my projects before moving onto the real setup